-The goal of the certificate program is to provide advanced graduate education that prepares students for employment in top-tier quantitative social and behavioral science research-intensive positions by providing students with cutting edge statistical and methodological knowledge and skills relevant to the study of families and individual across the life course.
-Students must complete the following courses: HDFS 6800: Research Methods, HDFS 6900: Seminar in Quantitative Analysis I, HDFS 8800: Quantitative Methodology in Child and Family Development, HDFS 8730: Seminar in Quantitative Analysis for Family Science II, HDFS 8840: Seminar in Quantitative Analysis for Family science IV.
-Three of the following four 4-week modules also are required: Multilevel Modeling for Family Sciences, Growth Curve Analysis for Family Sciences, Dyadic Data Analysis for Family Sciences and Categorical Data Analysis for Family Sciences.
-For additional information, contact the QMFS director, Dr. K.A.S Wickrama: wickrama@uga.edu
+- The Quantitative Methods in Family Science Certificate offers a 15-hour graduate certificate in quantitative analysis.
+The goal of the certificate program is to provide advanced graduate education that prepares students for employment in top-tier quantitative social and behavioral science researchintensive positions by providing students with cutting edge statistical and methodological knowledge and skills relevant to the study of families and individual across the life course. - Students must complete the following courses: HDFS 7170: Introduction to Applied Statistics, HDFS 8730: Seminar in Quantitative Analysis for Family Science II, HDFS 8840: Seminar in Quantitative Analysis for Family science III, and HDFS 8850: Seminar in Quantitative Analysis for Family Science IV, and HDFS 8800: Advanced Research Methods in HDFS For additional information, contact the QMFS director, Dr. K.A.S Wickrama: wickrama@uga.edu